Honing the craft. Expanding the mind.

 In this article, I discuss how singers can "find" their own singing voice by improving their technical ability and clarifying their artistic voice.

-Singing Is For Everyone Part II: The WHAT and HOW of Singing
+Singing Is For Everyone Part I: The WHY of Singing